labcsm/DevOps-Lab/README.md

 • C:\ProgramFiles(x86)\Jenkins\secrets\initialAdminPassword).
 • Copy the password from the file and paste it into the Jenkins setup wizard to unlock Jenkins.

+                      EXPERIMENT-5

+ Program 5: Demonstrate continuous integration and development using Jenkins.
+CI/CD pipeline with a GitHub repository:
+Continuous Integration (CI) and Continuous Development (CD) are practices in software development that aim to automate and streamline the process of building, testing, and deploying software.

+ • Go to Dashboard click on new item and give the item a name.
+ • Select the item as freestyle project and then click OK.
+ • Click on Configure-> General -> Description(Give Some description
+ • Select discard old bills(radio buttons)
+   Strategy: Select it as  log rotation days to keep bills (14) and maximum number of  Bills to keep 20
+ • Select Github project -> Goto Github repository and copy the link.
+Go to project URL and place the Github URL in the text box.
+ • In source Code management select git and give the Github URL.
+ • Build Triggers select 3rd Checkbox(Build Periodically)-> Schedule, In that textbox we must give time duration
+                            TZ=IST
+                            H 21 6 * 0
+ Click on Save now.
+Click on Build now.
+Click on Control Output.

+                               EXPERIMENT-6
+ Program 6: Explore Docker commands for content management.
+Description: Docker is a popular platform that allows you to create and manage containers, which are lightweight, isolated environments for running applications.When it comes to content management, Docker provides several useful commands for efficiently managing containerised content.

+ • Run command: this is used to run a container from an image by specifying the Image ID or the Repository and/ or Tag name.
+$ docker run {image}
+e.g $ docker run nginx
+if it already exists, the command runs an instance <span class=“NormalTextRun SpellingErrorV2
+SCXW251451022 BCX0”>nginx</span>
+if it does not exist, it goes out to the docker hub (by default) and pulls the image down.

+• ps command: this command lists all running containers and some basic information aboutthem.
+$ docker ps [option]
+In option you can use various flags.
+To get information about the flags
+$ docker ps --help

+ • ls command :like ps command, ls command can also be used for listing containers. –a flag can be used to list all containers.
+$ docker container ls

+ • stop command: this command is used to stop a running container.After giving stop command can check with ps command, whether the container has stopped.
+$ docker stop {container-id}

+ • rm command:this command removes a stopped or exited container.
+$ docker rm {CONTAINER NAME or ID}

+ • exec command: this command is used to go inside a running container.
+This is useful to debug running containers or do other work within a container
+$ docker exec –it {container} {command}

+ • logs command: in case acontainer is launched in detached mode and you want to see its logs, you can use logs command.
+$ docker logs {CONTAINER NAME or ID}

+ • cp command: to copy files between a container and localhost filesystem, this command is used.
+$ docker container cp {CONTAINER NAME or ID:SRC_PATH} {DEST_PATH}|

+• export command: this command exports the filesystem of a container as a TAR file.
+$ docker container export {CONTAINER NAME or ID}

+ • inspect command: this command gives detailed information about a container.
+$ docker inspect {CONTAINER NAME or ID}

+ • kill command: this command kills a running container with an option –signal or –s flag.
+Multiple containers can also be specified to be killed in one go.
+$ docker kill {CONTAINER NAME or ID} [--signal VAL]

+                                    EXPERIMENT-7
+ Program 7: Develop a simple containerised application using Docker Choose any application on which you want to make a container using Docker.
+Here the file is ‘package.json’.
+• Create a file named dockerfile in the same folder as the file ‘package.json’ with the following contents.
+ • Open a terminal and go to the ‘app’ directory with the ‘Dockerfile’.
+Now build the container image using the ‘docker build’ command.
+$ docker build -t getting-started
+ This command used the Dockerfile to build a new container image.
+You might have noticed that a lot of “layers” were downloaded.
+This is because we instructed the builder that we wanted to start from the node:12-alpine image.
+But, since we didn’t have that on our machine, that image needed to be downloaded.
+After the image was downloaded, we copied in our application and used yarn to install our application’s dependencies.
+The CMD directive specifies the default command to run when starting a container from this image.
+Finally, the -t flag tags our image.
+Think of this simply as a human-readable name for the final image.
+Since we named the image getting-started, we can refer to that image when we run a container The ‘.’ at the end of the docker build command tells Docker that it should look for the Dockerfile in the current directory.
+ • Start your container using the docker run command and specify the name of the image we just created:
+$ docker run -dp 3000:3000 getting-started
+Remember the -d and -p flags?
+We’re running the new container in “detached” mode (in the background) and creating a mapping between the host’s port 3000 to the container’s port 3000.
+Without the port mapping, we wouldn’t be able to access the application.
+ • After a few seconds, open your web browser to http://localhost:3000.
+You should see our app.
+ Go ahead and add an item or two and see that it works as you expect.
+You can mark items as complete and remove items.Your frontend is successfully storing items in the backend.
+Now the Docker dashboard will show two containers running.

+                               EXPERIMENT-8

+ Program 8: Install and explore Selenium for automated testing

+ Prerequisites: Java development kit.
+Install Eclipse IDE for java developers. https://www.eclipse.org/downloads/ Download the Selenium Java client driver. https://www.selenium.dev/downloads/

+ Configure Eclipse IDE with webDriver.
+Launch eclipse.exe, create a new project through File>New>Java Project.
+Name the project as “newproject”.

+ Enter project name, location to save project, select an execution JRE, select layout project option, click on Finish button.
+ Make new package as “newpackage”.

+ Create a new Java class under newpackage by right-clicking on it and then selecting- New > Class, and then name it as “MyClass”.
+Your Eclipse IDE should look like the image below.
+ Give name of the class, click on finish button.

+After creating the class:

+ Now selenium webdriver’s into Java Build Path.
+When you click on “Add External JARs..”
+It will open a pop-up window.
+Select the JAR files you want to add.

+Select all files inside the lib folder.
+ Select files outside lib folder.

+ Once done, click “Apply and Close” button.

+ Add all the JAR files inside and outside the “libs” folder.
+Your Properties dialog should now look similar to the image below.
+ Finally, click OK and we are done importing Selenium libraries into our project.